photo of doctor patient consultation

 • Whether your cancer has certain changes in genes, including EGFR, for which there are approved targeted treatments or clinical trials

 Your cancer’s EGFR status will matter most when your NSCLC has spread to distant parts of your body.
-When your lung cancer hasn’t spread or hasn’t spread very far, a surgeon may be able to remove it with surgery.
+When your lung cancer remains localized or hasn’t spread very far, a surgeon may be able to remove it with surgery.

-If it was caught early and a doctor can fully remove it with surgery, the specific type of cancer and mutations it has won’t change your treatment or outlook.
+If it is caught early and can be removed fully with surgery, the specific type of cancer and mutations it has won’t change your treatment or outlook.
 But most lung cancers aren’t caught at this early stage.

 What Are the Treatments for EGFR-Positive Lung Cancer?

-If you have advanced, or stage IV, NSCLC and it’s EGFR-positive, your doctor will likely treat your cancer with a targeted therapy.
+If you have advanced or stage IV NSCLC with EGFR-positive status, your doctor will likely treat your cancer with a targeted therapy.

-If your lung cancer is stage III and you’re eligible for surgery, your doctor may have you take an EGFR inhibitor after surgery.
+If you have stage III lung cancer and you’re eligible for surgery, your doctor may have you take an EGFR inhibitor after surgery.

 EGFR inhibitors most often used for advanced stage IV NSCLC include: